Dum aloo is a delicious yogurt-based spicy curry recipe that is made commonly in North India. It has baby potatoes and is super tasty.

 - 2 tbsp. mustard oil if sauteeing potatoes

 - salt to taste

-- Coriander leaves for garnish
+- cilantro for garnish

 - Parboil the baby potatoes either in a pan or a pressure cooker.
 Make sure it is slightly underdone.
 Now let them cool and peel them.
 This is the most time-consuming process and takes about 15-20 minutes.
 Pierce them with fork and keep aside.

 - Simmer it for 8-10 minutes keeping a lid on.
-If the curd curdles, do not worry.
+If the yogurt curdles, do not worry.
 Just mix everything well.
 Add more water if you want a thinner gravy.
 If not you will get a thicker gravy.

 - Baby potatoes are the best for this recipe.
 You can use regular potatoes and cut them into small cubes to use in the recipe.

 - Using 1 tsp.
 Kashmiri red chilli powder gives the dish a beautiful red colour without the heat.